cmprsk/valkyrie/README.md

 Registro na Plataforma Brasil: CAAE 30166714.8.0000.5042

-This repository will harbor the files of the first *open clinical trial*, an [**open lab notebook**](https://en.wikipedia.org/wiki/Open_notebook_science) project that will describe and present the results of a clinical trial in real time (as data is registered).
+This repository will harbor the files of the first *open science clinical trial*, an [**open lab notebook**](https://en.wikipedia.org/wiki/Open_notebook_science) project that will describe and present the results of a clinical trial in real time (as data is registered).
 In order to protect the identity and confidentiality of the patients, data will not be shown in raw format, but [*de-identified*](https://en.wikipedia.org/wiki/De-identification).

 Acronim: VALKYRIE - **VAL**proic acid with radio**CH(K)**emothe**R**apy for D**I**PG